sdras/intro-to-vue/README.md

 Here is the codepen debugger [chrome extension](https://chrome.google.com/webstore/detail/codopen/agnkphdgffianchpipdbkeaclfbobaak)

+Here are the snippets I'll be using [vue sublime snippets](https://github.com/sdras/vue-sublime-snippets)

 For sections covering Nuxt, we will be using the directories listed in the Nuxt section below as well as their directories, prefixed with `nuxt-` here.

 ## Slides: